darkhorse131/anisotropic-mutual-info-metric/README.md

 If you use this code in your research, please cite the following paper:

-> Beau Leighton-Trudel, et al. (2025).
+> Beau Leighton-Trudel, (2025).
 Anisotropic Mutual Information and the Emergent Spatial Metric. *arXiv preprint arXiv:XXXX.XXXXX*.

 ## License